-The oral proficiency examination is a two-hour examination scheduled after all seminars, supervised reading colloquia, and any other required courses have been completed.
-Verification must be received by the Doctor of Education Office no later than two weeks before the exam.
+The oral proficiency examination is a two-hour examination scheduled after all seminars, supervised reading seminars, and any other required courses have been completed.
+Verification must be received by the Doctor of Education Office, preferably one month but no later than two weeks before the exam.
+The EdD office will send the Teams invite to all who will be attending.